Museum of Tomorrow

 SuperUber also designed the Game of Civilizations, where visitors work together to manage the resources of planet Earth over 50 years, aligned with one of the main messages of the Museum: we’re all in this together, and we have the power to create the future we desire.

 The technology design process is integrated with the overall curatorship creative process.
-SuperUber’s team custom-designed a technology solution that would be the Museum’s platform for communication and enchantment.
+SuperUber’s team custom-designed a technology solution that would be the Museum’s platform for communication and engagement.
 The goal is to make the technology disappear so the story can flow directly to the visitors.

 Photos: SuperUber and I Hate Flash